TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/TemplavoilTranslatorWorkflow/Index.rst

 |img-95|

-The concept of the scaled down view for translators is to provide a very simply rule for them: “Click the flag!”.
+The concept of the scaled down view for translators is to provide a very simply rule for them: "Click the flag!".
 All flags either leads to localization of a record or to editing of an existing translation.
 No confusion possible.